 This is a free version of my Charisma Infinity Scarf Crochet Pattern.
+This chunky crochet scarf is quick and easy to make using your favorite bulky/chunky yarn.
+Ready for a crochet project that will keep you warm and cozy?
 Continue reading for the instructions and the story behind this pattern.

-If you’d prefer an ad-free, printable version of this pattern, you can purchase the PDF on Etsy.
+If you’d prefer an ad-free version of this crochet bralette pattern, you can purchase a premium copy from my Etsy, Ribblr, or Ravelry shops.
+The premium pattern includes a beautifully designed PDF that you can download and print.
+The Ribblr pattern also includes a bonus e-pattern using Ribblr’s revolutionary interactive crochet pattern format.
 Every purchase helps support my business so I can continue creating patterns for crochet lovers like you!

 This scarf is made with a bulky yarn that makes it warm and cozy.
 The ribbed-knit stitch gives it a soft, squishy texture and creates a seamless loop.
 It’s super fun to make, and a perfect beginner-friendly pattern for anyone looking for some relaxing crochet therapy.